valence-corp/sprite/docs/_tutorials/5_createDocument.md

 #### Conclusion
 ---

-There should now be a document in "ExampleDatabase" of a "aDocument" type.
+There should now be a document in "ExampleDatabase" of "aDocument" type.

 You can verify the existence of this document using the [ArcadeDB web interface](https://docs.arcadedb.com/#Studio).

 #### What is next?
 ---

-The next section will demonstrate how to use the `GraphModality` to build a simple graph database. perform operations.
+The next section will demonstrate how to use the `GraphModality` to build a simple graph database.